AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_source_android.md

 ### API call sequence

-Refer to the following diagram to implement the custom video source.
+Refer to The following figure to implement the custom video source.

 <div class="alert note">If you are not sure whether your custom video source supports Texture encoding, call <code>isTextureEncodeSupported</code> to find out.
 Then use the returned result to set the <code>useTexture</code> parameter in the <code>setExternalVideoSource</code> method.</div>